tsipkens/atems/README.md

 #### Contributors and acknowledgements

 This code was primarily compiled by Timothy A. Sipkens while at the University of British Columbia (UBC), who can be contacted at [tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca).
-The code itself was compiled from various sources and features code written by several individuals at UBC, including Ramin Dastanpour, Una Trivanovic, Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.
+The code itself was compiled from various sources and features code written by several individuals at UBC, including Ramin Dastanpour, Una Trivanovic (@unatriva), Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.

-Included with this program is the original MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.
+Included with this program is the MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.

 This program also contains heavily modified versions of the code distributed with [Dastanpour et al. (2016)][dastanpour2016].
 This includes much of the manual processing codes and the PCM method, as noted in the README above.